q Battlefield Tours

 extension to the Long Tan Trek Tour or able to be be booked separately, the

-the three Indo-China Wars.
-Visit Da Nang, Hoi An, Hue, the DMZ, Vinh Moc tunnels, Khe Sanh,
+Indo-China Wars.
+Visit Da Nang, Hoi An, Hue, the DMZ, Vinh Moc tunnels, Khe

 Please click